×

 Treatment measures prescribed are dependent upon the severity of the skin condition.
 These measures are outlined below:

-• Gentle soaps and other cleansers remove surface oils and help control acne.
-Alpha and beta hydroxy acids (salicylic acid, glycolic acid) help soften the plugs when used as cleansers or peels
+• Gentle soaps and other cleansers remove surface oils and help control Acne.
+Alpha and beta hydroxy acids (salicylic acid and glycolic acid) help soften the plugs when used as cleansers or peels

 • A newly FDA-approved topical medication clascoterone blocks the androgen receptors